PhilReedData/HedgeMerge/README.md

 2. Create the database file HedgeMerge.db in SQLite with empty tables.
 3. Load the TASS files into the database.
 For companies, use "Management Firm" lines only.
 4. Load the Eurekahedge files into the database.
-5. Create the View of both characteristics tables together.

 The tables will have these headings.
 The pair `Source, SourceFundID` is the unique primary key in each.
 ### Returns